xpdota/guide-scratch/sage/Basic.md

 Compared to White Mage: Both White Mage and Sage are the "greedy" healers in that they have high personal damage output, but lack in raid buffs.
 However, Sage has significantly higher amounts of free healing, as Lily heals are still a DPS loss.
 However, White Mage has somewhat better options for recovering out of a bad situation.
-Similar to White Mage, Sage is more "Freeform" rather than having more of a fixed rotation, as neither of them has a raid buff to plan out and keep track of.
+While they both ideally want to use their burst during raid buffs, SGE and WHM have a bit more leeway, as the other healers have raid buffs that they need to keep on cooldown.
+If those healers forget to use such an ability, even just for a couple GCDs, it can become out of sync with their other abilities or party buffs.

 Compared to Scholar: Their abilities have some parallels (for example, Kerachole is similar to Soil), and both are technically considered "Shield Healers" (or "Barrier Healers").
 However, Scholar has less free healing, as its